 The Additional Contact Report allows you to search either the Main Account or the Contacts of that account for the criteria you've specified:

-The Main Account is the Organization or Primary Household Contact.
+The Main Account is the Company or Primary Household Contact.

 If you search by the Main account...

-...the report will return that account in the results, as well as separate rows for each of its contacts.
+...the report will return that account in the results, as well as separate rows for each of its contacts, whether the contacts fit the report criteria or not.

 If you choose to search the Contacts...